chteau/Fragment/README.md

 ## Possible Usages

 You can pretty much use Fragment for anything.
-In my case, I made and use it with [ReplicaService](https://devforum.roblox.com/t/replicate-your-states-with-replicaservice-networking-system/894736) and [Knit](https://sleitnick.github.io/Knit/).
+In my case, I use it with [ReplicaService](https://devforum.roblox.com/t/replicate-your-states-with-replicaservice-networking-system/894736) and [Knit](https://sleitnick.github.io/Knit/).
 I really like react and since most of the people I work with don't use it's luau version and bake the UI directly using Roblox's Studio interface manager (if I may call it like that), I thought it would be pretty cool to have such a ressource out there; maybe there's other more complete frameworks for that on roblox but I didn't find any so, here it is.

 ## Conclusion